brycesteinhoff/react-tac-toe/README.md

 # React-Tac-Toe

 A Tic-Tac-Toe implementation in React/Redux.
+Sports a nice-looking responsive layout with CSS animations and supports multiple board sizes.

 ## Installation